Frequently asked questions about XARELTO®

 • It is not known whether these concentrations will lead to similar stroke reduction and bleeding risk in patients with ESRD on dialysis as was seen in ROCKET AF

-For patients with CAD, the ACC/AHA guideline recommends an aspirin dose between 75 mg and 162 mg daily.*6
+For patients with CCD,* the 2023 ACC/AHA guideline recommends low-dose aspirin 81 mg (75-100 mg).8

-The COMPASS trial evaluated 27,395 patients with stable CAD and/or PAD on 3 different study arms including XARELTO® 2.5 mg twice daily in combination with aspirin 100 mg once daily.8 XARELTO® is also indicated for other conditions requiring different dosage strengths and dosing regimens (once daily or twice daily) based on the specific trial designs for VTE and stroke risk reduction in NVAF.
+The COMPASS trial evaluated 27,395 patients with stable CAD and/or PAD on 3 different study arms including XARELTO® 2.5 mg twice daily in combination with aspirin 100 mg once daily.10 XARELTO® is also indicated for other conditions requiring different dosage strengths and dosing regimens (once daily or twice daily) based on the specific trial designs for VTE and stroke risk reduction in NVAF.

 XARELTO® provides condition-specific dosing across a broad range of thrombotic risk.